bvibber/turtle-world/readme.md

 print :atari
 ```

+## Expressions

 Executable expressions are themselves lists, in the form of a name for a procedure call (looked up in current or lexical parent scope) and zero or more argument values, which themselves may be the outputs of procedure calls.

+Expressions may be wrapped in parentheses to explicitly demarcate argument list boundaries, or they may be implicitly derived from the declared procedure's number of arguments.

 For instance this series of instructions: